 A star falls from heaven.
 It is someone who is given the key to the abyss, which he uses to open the abyss.
 In Revelation 9:11 the fallen star is named “Destroyer” both in Hebrew and in Greek.
 Continuing the idea of a star representing a ruler, we know that Satan is referred to as the ruler of this world (Ephesians 2:2; John 12:31).
 Satan was cast out of heaven (Revelation 12:9; Luke 10:18).
 He is also a destroyer and a liar (John 8:44).

 Out of the smoke comes a swarm of locust.
-Locust is another common symbol used describe the punishment of a nation (Psalms 105:34-35; Deuteronomy 28:37-38).
+Locust is another common symbol used to describe the punishment of a nation (Psalms 105:34-35; Deuteronomy 28:37-38).
 But what comes out of the pit are not ordinary locust.
-These locust have the power to sting like scorpions.
+These locusts have the power to sting like scorpions.
 Scorpion stings are extremely painful, but they are rarely fatal.
-Thus, these locust will be causing a lot of misery, but not to the point of death.
+Thus, these locusts will be causing a lot of misery, but not to the point of death.
 It will be so bad that people will wish they were dead, much like how Job felt (Job 3:20-23).

 The plague lasts five months.
-Most see this as meaning a definite period of time that seems long, but has an end.
+Most see this as meaning a definite period of time that seems long but has an end.
 But notice that this is a plague that only affects non-Christians (Revelation 9:4).
 It also doesn’t hurt the world at large.

 The description is much like Joel’s description of the invading Babylonian army (Joel 1:3-7; 2:1-10).
-The locust wear victory crowns, but they only seem like gold; that is, they will not endure.
+The locusts wear victory crowns, but they only seem like gold; that is, they will not endure.
 They have human faces, indicating they are intelligent.
 They have long hair, which probably indicates that they are dishonorable (I Corinthians 11:14).
 But they also have teeth like a lion, which means they are frighteningly destructive (Joel 1:6).

 Here is a spiritual war being conducted that deceives the non-believers, causing them great anguish for a period of time.
 It seems odd because non-believers are already in Satan’s camp.
 Why would Satan cause anguish on his own followers?
 But Satan wages a war against all the world.
 He has no respect for those who follow him.
 That is why sin causes so much harm to the sinner.
-In addition, the deception and the torment keeps the non-believer from obeying God (II Thessalonians 2:9-10).
+In addition, the deception and the torment keep the non-believer from obeying God (II Thessalonians 2:9-10).
 Yet, the only true protection is from being a follower of God.